VincentK1991/VincentK1991.github.io/_posts/2026-5-29-virtual-knowledge-graph-semantic-binding-jit-analytics.md

 ---
 <br>

 Most enterprise analytics still runs on a model built for a world where you know the questions before you know the answers.
 AI changes what becomes possible — but only if the architecture changes with it.
-This post lays out that shift in five parts: where we came from, where we're going, and the two ideas — semantic binding and the virtual knowledge graph — that connect them.
+This post lays out that shift in five parts, and the two ideas that connect them: semantic binding and the virtual knowledge graph.

-For hands-on technical depth on how I've been exploring these ideas, see my [Enterprise Graph series]({% post_url 2026-4-11-enterprise-graph-part1-intro %}).
+For hands-on technical depth, see my [Enterprise Graph series]({% post_url 2026-4-11-enterprise-graph-part1-intro %}).

 # 1. The Pre-AI Model

-To see why a new paradigm matters, it helps to be precise about the model it replaces.
-Take the classic business intelligence stack — the one most enterprises still run today.
-It follows a predictable shape:
+To see why a new paradigm matters, be precise about the model it replaces.
+The classic business intelligence stack follows a predictable shape:

 ```mermaid
 graph LR